-On successful completion of this course students will be able to:
+On successful completion of the course students will be able to:

 2. develop experience in work integrated community / service learning / leadership;

 There are two ways in which students may gain access to this course:

 Either, formal evidence of prospective acceptance into an international WIL placement organised by an international placement organisation recognised by the Faculty of Business and Law, or:

-1. an up-to-date CV;
+- an up-to-date CV;

-2. a final draft of the letter of application to the host organisation;
+- a final draft of the letter of application to the host organisation;

-3. contact details of the workplace supervisor at the host organisation;
+- contact details of the workplace supervisor at the host organisation;

-4. a 'Program of Activity Agreement' signed by the student and workplace supervisor, which will also be signed by the Course Coordinator and is to be resubmitted by the student with their final report.
+- a Program of Activity Agreement signed by the student and workplace supervisor, which will also be signed by the Course Coordinator and is to be resubmitted by the student with their final report.

-During the teaching term and before commencing the placement students must attend a short lecture series to cover course requirements, assessment processes, career development and planning, and workplace issues including professional standards of conduct, Equity and Diversity and WH&S requirements.
+During the teaching term and before commencing the placement students must attend a short lecture series to cover course requirements, assessment processes, career development and planning, and workplace issues including professional standards of conduct, Equity and Diversity and WHS requirements.

-Successful completion of at least 160 units of study.
+Successful completion of at least 120 units of study.

-Face to Face On Campus 2 hour(s) per Week for 4 weeks|
+Face to Face On Campus 2 hour(s) per Week for 4 Weeks